deepak2002139/Moviemania-app/README.md

 # Technology

-Movie mania is built using the following technologies:
+Moviemania is built using the following technologies:

 - ReactJS
 - TMDB API